TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 NOTES:

-- Here we are rendering all the form fields except the one in the simple form and the 2 default fields that get displayed below.
+ - Here we are rendering all the form fields except the one in the simple form and the two default fields that get displayed below the main form.
+ - Note that we are using ``bootstrap_form`` instead of ``bootstrap_field`` which we used in the simple form.

 Alternatively, if a simple form is included, the entirety of the form will be displayed by default in the advanced section using whatever layout was provided.
 So you can easily use